drstearns/tutorials/src/docker/index.md

 ## Container Images

 In addition to leveraging the underlying operating system's containerization features, Docker also defines a standard format for container images.
 A **container image** encapsulates all the software and files your application needs to run into one easily-managed unit.
-A container image is like one of those [Meals Read to Eat](https://en.wikipedia.org/wiki/Meal,_Ready-to-Eat) that the military gives their troops: everything you need for a given meal, including the fuel to cook it, is all included in one easy-to-carry package.
+A container image is like one of those [Meals Ready to Eat](https://en.wikipedia.org/wiki/Meal,_Ready-to-Eat) that the military gives their troops: everything you need for a given meal, including the fuel to cook it, is all included in one easy-to-carry package.

 Docker makes it easy to [build your own container images](#secbuildingcontainers) that include whatever executables, libraries, and files your application needs at runtime.
 Once built, you can run these images with one simple `docker run` command, and upload them to Docker's central registry known as [Docker Hub](https://hub.docker.com/).